-Wellhead treatment ensures the delivery of safe drinking water and is considered a cost-effective method of remediating the PCE contamination we have in the deep zone of the Truckee Meadows aquifer system.
+Wellhead PCE remediation ensures the delivery of safe drinking water and is considered a cost-effective method of remediating the PCE contamination we have in the deep zone of the Truckee Meadows aquifer system.

 TMWA owns more than 80 municipal water supply wells in southern Washoe County.
-Five of their wells located in the central Truckee Meadows have Washoe County-owned PCE treatment systems in place.
+Five of their wells located in the Central Truckee Meadows have Washoe County-owned PCE remediation systems in place.
 These systems remove PCE from groundwater using a process called air stripping.
 PCE removal by air stripping has been taking place in the Truckee Meadows since 1996.
-The CTMRD program funds the ongoing operation and maintenance of wellhead treatment at these PCE-impacted wells.
-The program will also fund any future wellhead treatment design, construction, along with operation and maintenance for other wells impacted by legacy PCE.
+The CTMRD program funds the ongoing operation and maintenance of wellhead remediation at these PCE-impacted wells.
+The program will also fund future required wellhead remediation, including design, construction, and operation and maintenance necessary for other supply wells impacted by legacy PCE.

-TMWA and Washoe County have jointly developed a Pumping Plan, which defines the quantity and schedule for groundwater pumping at the five PCE-impacted municipal water supply wells.
+TMWA and Washoe County have jointly developed a Remediation Agreement, which describes responsibilities for operation and maintenance of PCE wellhead remediation, and a pumping plan that defines the quantity and schedule for groundwater pumping at the five PCE-impacted municipal water supply wells.
 By meeting the specified pumping schedule and target volumes, not only is PCE is removed from drinking water, but pumping also helps prevent the potential migration of PCE in the aquifer system.
 This protects the uncontaminated portions of the aquifer system and the other water supply wells located down-gradient from PCE plumes.

 PCE Source Management

-Effective management of PCE sources is a prerequisite for the management and mitigation of existing groundwater plumes.
+Effective management of PCE sources is requisite for the management and mitigation of existing groundwater plumes.
 Source management focuses on goals that:

-- Protect human health and the environment when releases do occur; and
+- Protect human health and the environment from releases that have occurred; and

-- Mitigate historical sources that aren't subject to city, state, or other regulations.
+- Mitigate historical sources of PCE in groundwater that aren't subject to city, state, or other regulations.

 1. Preventing Contamination from Current PCE Users

-The cities and WCCSD jointly implement the Sewer Monitoring Program (SMP) which is designed to verify compliance with existing regulations that prohibit the discharge of PCE into the storm water and sanitary sewer systems.
+The Cities and WCCSD jointly administer the Sewer Monitoring Program (SMP) which is designed to verify compliance with existing regulations that prohibit the discharge of PCE into the storm water and sanitary sewer systems.

 2. Corrective Actions